Janice Exter Konstantinidis

 Paso Robles California

 Bio: I live in Paso Robles, on the Central Coast of California.
 I enjoy writing poetry, memoir and short fiction.
 Born in Tasmania Australia, I immigrated to the USA in 2005 I draw inspiration from nature and a deep regard and sense of the transience of life .
 I have had many of my poems published in several literary magazines in the USA.
 I find great joy and comfort in writing poetry.
 My memoir is a work in progress.
 The basis of this memoir is my early life as an incarcerated child, who was forced to work in the Catholic system of Magdalene Laundries in Australia.
-My Wikipedia Page, https://en.wikipedia.org/wiki/Mount_Saint_Canice Illustrates the various complexities of her life as “Forgotten Australian.”
+My Wikipedia Page, https://en.wikipedia.org/wiki/Mount_Saint_Canice Illustrates the various complexities of my life as “Forgotten Australian.”
 I have been featured as a guest writer for the Australian National Museum on several occasions. http://nma.gov.au/blogs/inside/2011/02/28/life-in-the-mag/ http://nma.gov.au/blogs/inside/2011/03/10/janice-konstantinidis/ Other writing may be seen at the Australian National Library.
 I was asked to contribute to a project undertaken by the Australian National Library. http://forcedadoptions.naa.gov.au/content/losing-my-daughter-part-1 My account of her incarceration was published in the Australian Catholic Historical Society Journal: 2009 http://web.maths.unsw.edu.au/~jim/magdalen.pdf I am currently writing a book of limericks.
 People tell me that I have a lively sense of humor.
 My poetry, often lyrical, often asks the reader to look deeply into the beauty of nature.
 I will be on a panel of poets at the Central Coast Writers Conference 2018 My co-panelists are, Kim Addonizio and Laure-Anne Bosselaar.
 The name of our panel is: "Poetry as Lyrics, Limmericks and Love."
 Qualifications: Bachelor of Arts - University of Tasmania Bachelor of Letters - Australian National University Graduate Diploma in Education – University of Canberra.
 I am is currently the president of SLO NightWriters the premier writing organization on the Central Coast of California.